iotifiedBigYus/mustapekka/diary.md

 The game now remembers what cells it has cleared and resets before he next level is initialized.

-Tried making the camera follow the player exactly, but it didnt feel as nice as the current movement.
+Tried making the camera follow the player exactly, but it didn't feel as nice as the current movement.

+## Sam, 19.7.24

+Changed the trees in the background to a darker red color so that the foreground can use dark green.

+Made a new walking animation for the dog that looks good while jumping.
+I think I nailed it.